numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 a redesigned casting API.

-dtype handling in universal functions
+DType handling in universal functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Universal functions are implemented as instances of the ``numpy.UFunc`` class